Vulnerable-applications-for-android/VulnerableAndroidApplication/Walkthroughs/Vulnerable Broadcast Receiver.md

 ### Step 2:
 Now we need to find what the action is that the Broadcast Receiver is subscribed too.
 To do this we will use the the tool Apktool to decrypt the Manifest file of the app.
-You can download the tool here (https://ibotpeaches.github.io/Apktool/install/).
+You can download the tool [here](https://ibotpeaches.github.io/Apktool/install/).
 Then run the command "apktool d VulnerableSMSApp.apk" in the directory where the apps apk file is (AppData/Local/Android/Sdk/platform-tools).
 There should now be a file called VulnerableSMSApp with the decrypted Manifest file within.

 ### Step 3: